Sending your data to our servers, please wait...

-Conversion rate: conversation rate references the percentage or amount of visitors to a website or ad that successfully completed the desired action.
+Conversion rate: conversion rate references the percentage or amount of visitors to a website or ad that successfully completed the desired action.
 This could be making a purchase, a download, or subscribing.
 A high conversion rate is indicative of an effective website or ad.

 Conversion rate optimization (CRO): in relation to conversion rate, CRO is the strategic improvement of the percentage of people who complete the desired action on your ad/website.
 It typically involves enhancing your website/ad to increase the percentage of conversions.

 Cost per acquisition (CPA): also referred to as cost per action, the CPA indicates the total cost for a business to turn a lead into a conversion; whether it be an email sign-up, download, or payment.
 This metric is crucial to business, as it clearly shows the return on investment (ROI) of your paid advertising efforts.